Frédéric Fontang: Career

 A successful junior, Fontang won the Petits As in 1984 and was the French 16s champion in 1986.

 Fontang had his best year on tour in 1991 when he reached two ATP Tour finals.
 He was runner-up in the San Marino Open and won a tournament in Palermo.

-The following year he reached the quarter-finals at Palermo and was also a quarter-finalist in the Estoril Open.
+The following year he reached the quarterfinals at Palermo and was also a quarterfinalist in the Estoril Open.
 At these tournaments he had wins over three top 40 players, Franco Davín, Javier Sánchez and Fabrice Santoro.

 Fontang took part in seven French Opens but didn't register a win until his final attempt, in 1997, when he defeated Patrik Fredriksson in the opening round.

+Coaching

-He later became coach of Jérémy Chardy and remained with him for 12 years.
+He later became the coach of Jérémy Chardy and remained with him for 12 years.
 During this time Chardy won the 2005 Wimbledon Championships Boys' Singles title, won ATP 250 title in Stuttgart and reached the fourth round of the French Open the next year.
-Fontang is the current coach of Felix Auger-Aliassime.